clayne/SSEModdingGuide/README.md

 ```
 #### Flags

-Flags are notifications that appear when the associated mod has met a specific conditions.
-The flags are intended to notify you if mods are interacting with one another or meeting a criteria that should be addressed.
+Flags are notifications that appear when the associated mod has met a specific condition.
+The flags are intended to notify you if mods are interacting with one another or meets a criterion that should be addressed.
 The figure below is an example of mods being marked with flags.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/MO2%20Flags%20example.png)